sketch

 There are constants for commonly used colors: +RED+, +GREEN+, +BLUE+, +YELLOW+, +MAGENTA+, +CYAN+, +ORANGE+ =+WHITE+=, and +BLACK+.

-If you want to be more specific about the colors you want, you are welcome to use (rgb red green blue &optional (alpha 1.0)), (hsb hue saturation brightness &optional (alpha 1.0)) or (gray amount &optional (alpha 1.0)).
-The arguments to these functions are values from 0 to 1.
-You can use these functions in the same way you just used +YELLOW+.
-Hopefully the function names and their arguments are self-explanatory, but if not, you can learn about the RGB color model here and about HSB (also called HSV) here. (gray amount &optional (alpha 1.0)) is really just a convenient alias for (rgb amount amount amount &optional (alpha 1.0)), and can be used for brevity when a shade of gray needs to be defined.
+You can create other colors using (rgb red green blue &optional (alpha 1.0)), (hsb hue saturation brightness &optional (alpha 1.0)) or (gray amount &optional (alpha 1.0)).
+The arguments to these functions are values from 0 to 1. (gray amount &optional (alpha 1.0)) is really just a convenient alias for (rgb amount amount amount &optional (alpha 1.0)).

 (defsketch tutorial ()